The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models

 \paragraph{Few-Shot Inference.} The few-shot inference includes one or a few examples in the prompt to familiarize the model with the expected response format.
 For example, \citet{santurkar2023whose} experimented with one-shot examples in the prompt for multiple-choice survey response generation. \citet{hendrycks2023aligning}, \citet{sap-etal-2022-neural}, \citet{perez-etal-2023-discovering} and \citet{joshi2024personas} include a few examples in the prompt as additional ablation experimentations.
 Additionally, by providing question-answer pairs on moral values in few-shot scenarios, \citet{bonagiri-etal-2024-sage-evaluating} generate a few rules of thumb for moral consistency measurement.

-\paragraph{Fine-Tuning and Inference.} Some studies utilize the fine-tuning approach to align LLMs with specific viewpoints by training them on data containing those opinions (e.g. partisan Twitter data, parliamentary debates), and during the inference period then evaluate these fine-tuned models on test sets (e.g.\ questionnaires for human public opinion polls) \cite{jiang2022machines, jiang-etal-2022-communitylm, joshi2024personas, chalkidis2024llama, kim2024aiaugmented}.
+\paragraph{Fine-Tuning and then Inference.} Some studies utilize the supervised fine-tuning approach (e.g. LoRA, \citealp{hu2022lora}) to align LLMs with specific viewpoints by training them on data containing those opinions (e.g. partisan Twitter data, parliamentary debates), and during the inference period then evaluate these fine-tuned models on test sets of human data or curated benchmarks. \cite{jiang2022machines, jiang-etal-2022-communitylm, joshi2024personas, chalkidis2024llama, kim2024aiaugmented, jinnai-2024-cross}.
 These works showed that the fine-tuned models can represent the opinions behind the training data.

-\paragraph{Multi-Turn Inference.} In multi-turn inference, the process is usually chain-wise or conducted by multiple agents. \citet{perez-etal-2023-discovering} instruct LLMs to write yes/no questions with multiple stages of LM-based generation and filtering.
+\paragraph{Multi-Turn Inference.} In multi-turn inference, the process is usually chain-wise or conducted by multiple agents. \citet{perez-etal-2023-discovering} instruct LLMs to write yes/no questions with multiple stages of generation and filtering.
 Several works \cite{jin2022,jiang2023evaluating,yang-etal-2023-psycot} incorporate CoT processes to complete questionnaires in a multi-turn dialogue manner, while \citet{baltaji2024conformity} use multi-agent LLM systems for inter-cultural collaboration and debate, analyzing opinion diversity before and after agent discussions, based on previous research on social behaviors in LLM agents \cite{li-etal-2023-theory, zhang2024exploring}.